GreyLimit/i8086/README.md

 Support for the 80286 is still missing, but intended.
 Support for 32-bit CPUs is an aspirational objective, but not a primary requirement.

+## Disclaimer

+I absolutely **know** how inefficient some (many) of the algorithmic elements of this assembler are.
+What these simplistic and slow systems provide is two benefits for this software at this point.
+They are easy to prove (or more easily), visually, that they are correct and they tend to have a smaller memory foot print.
+These benefits naturally come at the cost of CPU time when running the assembler, which isn't an practical issue on a modernish PC.

+This all being said, doesn't make it right.

 ## How did I get here?
 Having written (and sometimes) completed a number of assemblers for older CPUs the thought crossed my mind: Why not do an Intel 8086 assmbler, how hard can it be?